-While increasingly there is no "common" or "traditional" career trajectory for individuals in academic STEMM, a developmental or training trajectory does generally include movement from dependence on senior researchers, lab heads, and more experienced trainees towards greater independence, ownership of career trajectory, and development of academic research skills and STEMM identity.
+While increasingly there is no "common" or "traditional" career trajectory for individuals in academic STEMM disciplines, a developmental or training trajectory does generally include movement from dependence on senior researchers, more experienced trainees, and lab heads towards greater independence, ownership of career trajectory, and development of academic research skills and STEMM identity.
 This career trajectory moves from undergraduate research training, through graduate or medical school, postdoctoral work or residency, and finally, to increased independence as professionals.
-While we have been tasked primarily to focus on the critical and understudied relationships and supports that occur during graduate and medical school, medical residency, and postdoctoral position, we will also consider and seek to understand the roles and experiences of faculty and other members of the STEMM research ecosystem.
+While we have been specifically tasked primarily to focus on the critical and under-studied relationships and supports that occur during graduate and medical school, medical residency, and postdoctoral positions, we will also consider and seek to understand the roles and experiences of faculty and other members of the STEMM research ecosystem.